 As promised, I have completed the tutorial and the sewing pattern for the “Be My Valentine – Piggy Pillow”, which was published 3 weeks ago.
 This time I made a pair of Be My Valentine Piggy Pillow for my kids, they love it.

 You may not be able to do it in time for this Valentine but as I said, if you have love in you, every day is Valentine.
 I hope you sew the Piggy Pillow for your loved ones no matter if it is Feb 14.

-Besides as a pillow, you can use this sewing pattern to make into other things, for example, pin cushion, smaller softy as a gift, or a piggy backpack for little children.
+Besides as a pillow, you can use this sewing pattern to make into other things, for example, a pin cushion, a smaller softy as a gift, or a piggy backpack for little children.
 Just change the size by reducing or enlarging and modify it to fit into your design.
 You can even put a magnet on the nose to make them kissing each other, remember to reverse the polarity so that they attract each other (Thanks to Jackie who left a comment to suggest this).
 Be creative, the upshot is endless!!!
 Love it 🙂

 Piggy Pillow Sewing Pattern